Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Categorical quantum 2-graph operators

-\begin{rmk} The geometric interpretation of the cointerchange relation \eqref{cointerchange} is the consistency of cutting a decorated 2-graph {\it twice} with two intersecting 2-cells, one of which meets the 2-graph vertically and the other horizontally.
-This is precisely the \textit{triple intersection of planes} in 3-space, and in the case of a weakly-associative smooth 2-group $\mathbb{G}$, the 2-flatness condition will assign a homotopy $\beta$ proportional to the Postnikov class $\tau$ witnessing \eqref{cointerchange}.
-In other words, {\it weak} 2-group gauge theory is sensitive to triple linking of surfaces; this fact was also noticed in the discrete 2-gauge theory context in \cite{PUTROV2017254}, \S 7. \end{rmk}
+\begin{rmk} The geometric interpretation of the cointerchange relation \eqref{cointerchange} is the consistency of decomposing a 2-graph operator in two different ways, when it is localized on a 2-graph obtained by gluing four composable faces.
+The vertex of this gluing is precisely a \textit{triple point} in the handlebody decomposition of 3-manifolds \cite{Sakata2022-il}.
+By the 2-flatness condition, an invertible homotopy $\beta$ will be assigned to witness \eqref{cointerchange}, which we have chosen to be the identity (this is doable in the strict case; for weak 2-Chern-Simons theory, this homotopy $\beta$ will have non-identity components).
+This is how 2-group gauge theory can detect the triple linking of surfaces; see also \S 7 of \cite{PUTROV2017254}. \end{rmk}

-{\bf Definition \ref{2graphfusion}} by construction recovers for us, if $\Gamma^2$ consists of a single face $(e,f)$, a 2-group version of the \textit{matrix element coproduct} on the $*$-algebra of functions on a algebraic Lie group \cite{Woronowicz1988,Grabowski1995}; see also \S \ref{coprod}.
-Here, we have given a discrete and 2-dimensional version of it, involving the geometry of the underlying 2-graph $\Gamma^2.$ Following in this line of thinking, we shall see in the following how we can introduce a 2-group version of the Fock-Rosly Poisson bracket as a quantum deformation of this coproduct.
+Following {\bf Definition \ref{2graphfusion}}, we shall see in the following how we can introduce a 2-group version of the Fock-Rosly Poisson bracket, which will lead to a quantum deformation of these coproducts.